 Vice President for Academic Affairs and Provost.
 If the Committee of Investigation and Recommendation recommends that the degree be revoked, the vice president for academic affairs and provost shall review the hearing record and report of the Committee of Investigation and Recommendation.
 If the vice president for academic affairs and provost decides that the degree holder's degree should not be revoked, he/she shall notify the degree holder, the dean, the Committee of Investigation and Recommendation, and other appropriate persons involved in the process, in writing, within twenty-one (21) calendar days of receipt of the transcript of the hearing; and the matter shall be closed.
 If the vice president for academic affairs and provost decides to recommend that the degree holder's degree should be revoked, the vice president for academic affairs and provost shall send that recommendation in writing to the president of the University within twenty-one (21) calendar days of receipt of the transcript of the hearing.
 The vice president for academic affairs and provost shall send to the president, along with his/her recommendation, the Committee of Investigation and Recommendation's report and the hearing record.
-The vice president for academic affairs and provost shall send a copy of his/her recommendation to the degree holder, the dean, the Committee of Investigation and Recommendation, and other appropriate persons involved in the process.
+The vice president for academic affairs and provost shall send a copy of his/her recommendation to the degree holder, the dean, the Committee of Investigation and Recommendation and Recommendation, and other appropriate persons involved in the process.
 If the vice president for academic affairs and provost is disqualified from reviewing the case, the dean of the Graduate School shall be substituted for the vice president for academic affairs and provost.

 President.
 If the vice president for academic affairs and provost recommends to the president that the degree holder's degree should be revoked, the president shall transmit that recommendation along with the report of the Committee of Investigation and Recommendation and the hearing record to the Executive Secretary of the Board of Trustees within thirty (30) calendar days of receipt.
-If the president wishes to make a recommendation, he/she shall review the recommendation of the vice president for academic affairs and provost, the report of the Committee of Investigation and Recommendation, and the hearing record and forward his recommendation to the executive secretary of the Board of Trustees within thirty (30) calendar days of receiving the recommendation of the vice president for academic affairs and provost.
+If the president wishes to make a recommendation, he/she shall review the recommendation of the vice president for academic affairs and provost, the report of the Committee of Investigation and Recommendation, and the hearing record and forward his recommendation to the executive secretary of the Board of Trustees within thirty (30) calendar days of receiving the recommendation of the vice president for academic affairs and provost, the report of the Committee of Investigation and Recommendation, and the hearing record and forward his recommendation to the executive secretary of the Board of Trustees within thirty (30) calendar days of receiving the recommendation of the vice president for academic affairs and provost.